-We have granted the underwriters an option for a period of 30 days from the date of this prospectus additional ADSs in the U.S. offering to purchase up to an additional 822,750 ADSs from us.
+We have granted the underwriters an option for a period of 30 days from the date of this prospectus additional ADSs in the U.S. offering to purchase up to an additional 825,000 ADSs from us, assuming the maximum number of ADSs is issued in the global offering.